 2. Next, look at them objectively.

 Allow clarity to come through.
-Recognize that these thoughts aren’t true.
-We can’t know anything for sure.
-All we know is what’s happening right now and that we can choose to adopt a positive mindset.
-Negative thoughts need to be weeded out of your mental garden so that new ideas can grow.
+Recognize that these thoughts aren’t true because we can’t know anything for sure.
+In fact, all we know is what’s happening now and that we can adopt a positive mindset.
+Negative thoughts need to be weeded out of your mental garden so healthy new ideas can grow.

-TIP – to work through your negative thoughts, try The Work by Byron Katie.
+TIP – To work through your negative thoughts, try The Work by Byron Katie.
 You will be shocked at how well her method works!